rayho1021/adk-cloudrun_prac/README.md

 # Agentic AI Developer Day Taipei 2025 ADK Workshop

-This is a practice project for the Google ADK (Agent Development Kit).
+This is a practice project for the Google ADK.
 It features two distinct agents developed using the Google Agent Development Kit (ADK).

 ## Available Agents